Maxwell-Standley/Weather-Tracker/README.md

 # Java Weather tracker
-## A FULLY FUNCTIONING WEATHER TRACKER THAT SENDS UPDATES EVEYR 3 HOURS TO YOUR TASK BAR IN WINDOWS
+## A FULLY FUNCTIONING WEATHER TRACKER THAT SENDS UPDATES EVERY 3 HOURS TO YOUR TASKBAR IN WINDOWS

 This project is a project I had picked up to practice my Java and learn how to do API calls.
 It shows how to send, receive, and parse the data coming in.